 Are soccer cleats expensive?

-Top-end soccer cleats can be very expensive, ranging anywhere from $120-$300 for a pair.
+Top-end soccer cleats can be very expensive, ranging from $120 to $300 per pair.
 More affordable cleats are available for under $100 and sometimes even under $50.
 Be prepared to spend at least $60 for a decent pair of brand-new cleats.

-Nike’s CR7 Ballon D’Or cleat was the most expensive cleat ever sold, which sold for $7,999 at an auction.
+Nike’s CR7 Ballon d’Or cleat was the most expensive cleat ever sold, at $7,999 at an auction.
 Cleats of former players Rio Ferdinand, John Terry, and Wayne Rooney have sold for over $500,000 to benefit charity.

 How long do soccer cleats last?

 This depends on all the materials the cleat is made of.
 Most cleats will last at least five or six months.
-More expensive cleats consist of higher-quality materials, allowing them to outlive lower-quality cleats.
+More expensive cleats use higher-quality materials, allowing them to outlast lower-quality cleats.

 Can soccer cleats be used for baseball, softball, football, and rugby?

-Soccer cleats are the most versatile cleat in sports.
-Soccer has some of the most restrictive rules for what cleats are allowed, allowing them to be legal in most sports that allow studs.
+Soccer cleats are the most versatile cleats in sports.
+Soccer has some of the most restrictive rules on what cleats are allowed, making them legal in most sports that allow studs.
 While having sport-specific cleats can only enhance an athlete’s performance in that sport, soccer cleats should be enough to get the job done.
 Many kickers and punters in the NFL wear them.

 Can baseball cleats be used for soccer?

-A baseball-specific cleat is most likely not legal to play in soccer.
-Most soccer organizations don’t allow players to wear a front stud attached to most baseball cleats.
-To verify this, check with the league with which you are participating.
+A baseball-specific cleat is most likely not legal for soccer.
+Most soccer organizations don’t allow players to wear a front stud on baseball cleats.
+To verify this, check with the league you are participating in.

 Can football cleats be used for soccer?

-Like baseball, because football cleats usually have a stud in the front, they are not allowed in soccer.
+Like baseball, football cleats, because they usually have studs in the front, are not allowed in soccer.
 Soccer cleats can have a small knob but not a full-sized stud in the front of the cleat.

 Top Brands